psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 ```

 For many people, the hardest part of this process will be dealing with complicated spreadsheet "workbooks", where you may have several tabs' worth of tables, custom color annotations, and even graphs and other analyses.
 If this is the case, you will need to make a version of your data that splits this up into multiple CSV files.
-We recommend storing your original spreadsheet workbook in an `analysis/` folder rather than your `data/` folder.
+We recommend storing your original spreadsheet workbook in an `analysis/` folder rather than your `data/` folder, so you don't lose any of your work.

+As you work on splitting a spreadsheet workbook into CSV files, keep in mind that CSV files *cannot* encode color, bolding, graphs, or any other content that isn't text.
+In most cases, if you are using color etc. to annotate your data, you can represent the same information with a new column in the table.
+The article by Karl Broman above goes over this process in much more detail!

-Your `data/` folder should contain *only* the data itself.
+Remember, the goal is for your `data/` folder to contain *only* the data itself.
 Here is how a project directory might look after splitting out your data.
-We have moved an Excel notebook to the `analysis/` folder, and put copies of the tables it contained in the `data/` folder, as CSV files.
+We have moved the Excel notebook to the `analysis/` folder, and put copies of the tables it contained in the `data/` folder, as CSV files.
 Everything in the `data/` folder is a CSV, except for the original photographs of the data sheets, stored in `data/raw/`.

 ```
 Zebra-Questionnaire-Project/